Siege of Antioch: Aftermath

 The success at Antioch was too much for Peter Bartholomew's skeptics.
 Peter's visions were far too convenient and too martial, and he was openly accused of lying.
 Challenged, Peter offered to undergo ordeal by fire to prove that he was divinely guided.
 Being in Biblical lands, they chose a Biblical ordeal: Peter would pass through a fiery furnace and would be protected by an angel of God.
 The Crusaders constructed a path between walls of flame; Peter walked down the path between the flames and was horribly burned.
 He died after suffering in agony for 12 days on 20 April 1099.
-There was no more said about the Holy Lance, although the Provencal contingent of Raymond maintained that Peter had passed safely through the flames but had been pushed back by the crowd welcoming him.
+There was no more said about the Holy Lance, although the Provençal contingent of Raymond maintained that Peter had passed safely through the flames but had been pushed back by the crowd welcoming him.
 Also, Raymond kept the lance with all reverence in his chapel.

 The siege of Antioch quickly became legendary, and in the 12th century it was the subject of the chanson d'Antioche and the Siège d'Antioche, two chansons de geste in the Crusade cycle.
 Count Bohemond by Alfred Duggan (1964) is a historical novel concerning the life of Bohemond and describes the siege of Antioch, as does his earlier novel Knight with Armour (1950).